Custom Products from Masters Communications

 Next, install the transistor (flat to flat on silkscreen).

 When you're sure it works properly, install the vinyl protective sticker on the bottom (solder) side of the circuit board using proper alignment.
-While the inner surface is annodized and therefore insulated, it's best to install the sticker to insure the board doesn't contact the case.
+While the inner surface of the box is annodized and therefore insulated, it's best to install the sticker to insure the solder joints don't contact the case.

 Information on the CM119A.